AdaptiveConsulting/ReactiveAnalytics/README.md

         [ReactiveAnalytics] $ yarn install

-Once the dependencies are install start the client and server using the start command.
+Once the dependencies are installed, start the client and server using the start command.

         [ReactiveAnalytics] $ yarn start